RT-Thread/qemu-edu/machines/qemu-virt-riscv64/rust/README.md

 # For ARM Cortex-M4
 rustup target add thumbv7em-none-eabi

-# For other targets, see ARCHITECTURE.md
+# For other targets, add the corresponding Rust target per your toolchain/ABI
 ```

 ### Build